 This may in turn result in a later settlement of the final balance for that given accounting year.

-According to Article 83(1)(c) of CPR the payment deadline for an interim payment claim may be interrupted if there is a failure to submit one of the documents required under Article 59(5) of the Financial Regulation.
+According to Article 83(1)(c) of CPR, the authorising officer may interrupt the payment deadline for an interim payment claim if there is a failure to submit one of the documents required under Article 59(5) of the Financial Regulation.

 Calculation of the annual balance